ryw89/uniq-lines/README.md

 ## Installation

 The included `Makefile` can be used for building and installing the program.
-You'll need GCC for this.
+By default, you'll need GCC for this, but other C compilers should work just fine.

 ``` bash
 make